lewis252310/GIMI_ini_Extension/README.md

 The following types of editing can starting make features get error.

- - Any editing when range is contain section title
+ - Any editing when range is contain or on section title line
  - Quick copy lines (Both up and down).
  - Move line (Both up and down)